Correlation Improves Group Testing: Modeling Concentration-Dependent Test Errors: Introduction

+To summarize, our contributions in this paper are: \begin{itemize} \item We establish an analytical framework for modeling pooling methods in large populations, formulating a model of correlation in pools derived from an asymptotic analysis of a more general population-level model of infection spread and pool formation.

+\item We prove that under the general population-level model and in the presence of concentration-dependent test errors, using \CP in the Dorfman procedure achieves asymptotically higher sensitivity and effective efficiency than \NP.
+Our work is the first to study sensitivity or efficiency theoretically under a general correlation model and realistic test errors.

+\item We propose an alternative metric for test usage called effective efficiency, defined as the number of positives identified per test consumed, which we argue captures a procedure’s effectiveness for repeated screening in epidemic control.

+\item We develop a realistic agent-based simulation incorporating viral load progression and PCR tests to validate our theoretical results in the non-asymptotic regime.
+We show that modeling within-pool correlation under concentration-dependent test errors is crucial for decision-making, and that the effect of correlation is misrepresented under simplified test error models.
+Moreover, intentionally enhancing the correlation can further improve epidemic control. \end{itemize}

 The rest of this paper is organized as follows: Section~\ref{sec:litreview} reviews related work in more detail.
-Section~\ref{sec:theory} establishes a mathematical model for a single pool and proves our main theoretical results: that correlation improves sensitivity and tests per positive identified, but can reduce efficiency.
-Section~\ref{sec:assumptions} supplements Section~\ref{sec:theory} by deriving our model of correlation in a single pool model from an asymptotic analysis of a model for a larger population, showing that our pool-level model is well-justified in a population-wide screening context.
-Section~\ref{sec:bio} presents realistic models for viral loads and PCR sensitivity and shows that under these specific models \CP has better efficiency than \NP.
-Section~\ref{sec:exp} performs a case study where within-pool correlation is induced by household transmission.
-Section~\ref{sec:discussion} concludes the paper and discusses future research.
+Section~\ref{sec:theory} formulates the correlation model in pools derived from an asymptotic analysis of a more general population-level model and proves our main theoretical results.
+Section~\ref{sec:exp} performs a case study highlighting the importance of correlation for policy-making.
+Section~\ref{sec:discussion} concludes and discusses future research.